 - To correct any error made during the registration process.

-HOW DOES A PERSON KNOW OF HIS/HER RIGHT TO VOTE PROVISIONALLY?
+HOW DOES A PERSON KNOW OF THEIR RIGHT TO VOTE PROVISIONALLY?

-Every challenged voter must be inform of his/her right to vote provisionally.
-This notification must be provided by the election judges or by posted signs.
+Every challenged voter must be informed of their right to vote provisionally.
+This notification must be provided by the Election Judges or by posted signs.

 WHAT HAPPENS TO THE PROVISIONAL BALLOTS?

-- The provisional voter may submit additional information to the election authority.
+- The provisional voter may submit additional information to the County Clerk’s Office.

-- The additional information must be received by the election authority no later than the close of business on the Thursday following the election.
+- The additional information must be received by the County Clerk’s Office no later than the close of business on the Thursday following the election.

-- The election authority has 14 days (after the election) to determine voter eligibility, and thus if the ballot should be counted.
+- The County Clerk’s Office has 14 days (after the election) to determine voter eligibility, and thus if the ballot should be counted.

 - The provisional ballots will then be counted, or left sealed in the provisional ballot envelopes.

-- The election authority will add the number of approved provisional ballots to the Election Day results.
+- The County Clerk’s Office will add the number of approved provisional ballots to the Election Day results.

-- The provisional voter may find out if his/her ballot was counted, or if it was not counted, the reason that it was not counted.
+- The provisional voter may find out if their ballot was counted, or if it was not counted, the reason that it was not counted.

 - The provisional voter affidavit will be used as registration application and the voter will be sent a voters registration ID card.